The aims of the module are to develop a simple dynamic framework in order to:

 Lecture notes and problem sets, available on Blackboard.

-Assessment of the module is through two pieces of coursework ( each x 10% of the final mark), through participation in class activities (such as quizzes and/or discussions) (10%) and an end of semester take home exam( 70 %) at the end of the semester.
-Coursework consists of home assignments, which provide students with problems that they should solve by applying the theory and techniques discussed in the lectures.
-The end of semester assessment tests the ability of students to use the theoretical concepts and tools learned during the course in the analysis and critical evaluation of macroeconomic problems and policies.
+Assessment of the module is through two pieces of coursework (each worth 10% of the final mark) and an end of module examination (80%).
+Coursework consists of take-home problem sets that is solved by applying the theory and techniques discussed in the lectures.
+The final assessment tests the ability to use the theoretical concepts and tools learned during the course in the analysis and critical evaluation of macroeconomic problems and policies.
 This is accompanied by continuous formative assessment in form of problem sets.
 This is the same for internal repeat.
-Assessment for external repeat and referral is through end of semester take-home exam only.
+Assessment for external repeat and referral is through end of module examination.

 This is how we’ll formally assess what you have learned in this module.